 The art of getting more from the data by manipulating & transforming it to get more ‘signal’ and improve model accuracy

-Feature eng is typically done by using simple and complex data manipulations (e.g. key statistics as mean, median, avg, data aggregations, etc.)
+Feature eng is typically done by using simple and complex data manipulations (e.g. key statistics as mean, median, average, data aggregations, etc.)

-In some cases the engineered features prove to be with the highest impact on prediction, however they are not always intuitive enough to get insights and make business sense
+In some cases the engineered features prove to have the highest impact on prediction, however, they are not always intuitive enough to get insights and make business sense

 “For example: based on a column named “purchase_value”, you could extrapolate additional features like “min_purchase_value, max_purchase_value, and median_purchase value”.

-e.g. in the Attribute table you have columns for Support Call Date and Support Call Length per customer id.
-From thoser you could derive Number of customer support interactions in the 30 days prior + average support call length.
+e.g. in the Attribute table, you have columns for Support Call Date and Support Call Length per customer ID.
+From this, you could derive the Number of customer support interactions in the 30 days prior + average support call length.
 Can be surprised.